Artem Darenskyi: 2017–18 season

-2018–2019 season
+2018–19 season

 Nesterova/Darenskyi competed at two ISU Junior Grand Prix events in September, placing fifth in Linz, Austria, and eighth in Ostrava, Czech Republic.
 In December, they won their second senior national title.
 Ranked eighth in both segments, they finished eighth at the 2019 World Junior Championships in March in Zagreb, Croatia.

-2019–2020 season
+2019–20 season

 Nesterova/Darenski placed twelfth and tenth at their two JGP events.
 In November, they were fifth at the Volvo Open Cup.
 In December, they were nineteenth at the 2019 CS Golden Spin of Zagreb.
 They placed third at Nationals.
 They were chosen to compete at the 2020 Youth Olympic Games.
 Their Junior Pairs result became disqualified, though they were part of the bronze medal-winning team in the team event.
 They were disqualified at the 2020 European Championships.

 In March, it was announced that Nesterova and Darenski were splitting up, as Nesterova had retired.
 In June, it was announced that he had formed a new partnership with Sofiia Holichenko.

-2020–2021 season
+2020–21 season

 After obtaining the required minimum technical elements scores, Holichenko/Darenskyi were nominated to represent Ukraine at the 2021 World Championships in Stockholm.
 They withdrew a few days before the start of the competition, having tested positive for coronavirus.

-2021–2022 season
+2021–22 season

 Holichenko/Darenskyi began the season at the 2021 CS Nebelhorn Trophy, attempting to qualify a berth for Ukraine at the 2022 Winter Olympics.
 They placed eleventh at the event, outside the qualifications.
 However, Ukraine qualified to the Olympic team event due to Anastasiia Shabotova qualifying to the women's competition at Nebelhorn, allowing for a Ukrainian pair to be sent for that.
 Holichenko/Darenskyi went on to finish fifth at the Budapest Trophy.

 After winning their first Ukrainian national title, Holichenko/Darenskyi placed fifteenth at the 2022 European Championships in Tallinn.
 Days later, they were named to the Ukrainian Olympic team.
 They finished ninth among nine pairs entered in the short program of the Olympic team event.
 This was their only performance at the Games, as Team Ukraine did not advance to the second stage of the competition and finished tenth.

 The team returned home to Dnipro after the Olympics and immediately found themselves in the midst of Vladimir Putin's invasion of Ukraine.
 They enlisted Canadian music editor Hugo Chouinard to change their short program music in advance of the 2022 World Championships in Montpellier, hoping to inspire the country with Ukrainian music.
 They undertook a six-day journey to France, via Romania, Italy and Poland, with Darenskyi saying that their goal was "to show that Ukrainian athletes are fighting for their country."
 On arrival, they received a standing ovation and placed thirteenth in the short program with very limited training.
 In light of this, they opted not to compete in the free skate.
-They had left home knowing they would not be able to return, instead planning to live and train in the Polish city of Toruń for the foreseeable future.
+They temporarily left home to live and train in the Polish city of Toruń for the foreseeable future.